witheve/docs/v0.3/handbook/libraries/stdlib.md

 <table class="libitem">
   <tr>
     <td colspan="2">
-      <b>string/get</b> - Gets a character from a specific location in a string
+      <b>string/get</b> - gets a character from a specific location in a string
     </td>
   </tr>